-Details of recorded person (Regulation 3)
+Details of recorded person (Regulation 3 and 11)

+It is important that there is clarity around the address which is to be provided.
 It should be sufficient that the recorded person's address be that of the property in question, or a contact address at which they are able to be reached, such as a business address.
 For privacy reasons, we do not consider it appropriate for a recorded person to be required to give their home address.